vatheara/local-share/README.md

 ```

 2. Interactive Prompt:
-- The server will prompt for a password when starting
+- The server will prompt for a password when starting (with confirmation)
-- The client will prompt for the same password when sending messages
+- The client will prompt for the same password when sending messages or files

 Important security notes:
 - Use the same password on both client and server
 - Share the password securely with the receiver (not over the same network)
 - Consider changing the password periodically for better security
 - The password is automatically converted to a secure encryption key
+- All data (text messages, filenames, and file contents) is encrypted
+- Even if someone captures the network traffic, they cannot read the data without the password

 ## Notes